 5) Now the VR headset is connected, the next step is to connect the PlayStation Camera (not supplied).
-Attach the PlayStation Camera cable to the corresponding port on the back of the PS4, and place the camera atop or immediately above the TV, making sure there are no obstructions blocking its view of the room.
+Attach the PlayStation Camera cable to the corresponding port on the back of the PS4, and place the camera atop or below the TV, making sure there are no obstructions blocking its view of your play area.

 6) With all components now plugged into your PS4, it’s now time to turn on the console.
 Simply power on the console and follow the on-screen instructions to configure your play area and finish the initial setup of the VR system.

 Once that’s done, you should be ready to play in VR!
-If you’ve bought Move batons, simply plug the provided USB cable into the PS4 and each baton and press the PlayStation button to connect them.
+If you’ve bought Move batons, connect the batons to the PS4 using the supplied USB cable and press the PlayStation button to pair them.

 How to set up PlayStation VR for PS5